Once more, I am participating in A Chronic Voice’s monthly linkup.

 Mom went through a period of extreme unpredictability and barely controlled anger that was likely part of processing her abuse, but I didn’t connect that at the time.
 I just was frightened by her unpredictability.

-Through therapy, I got help with my relationships with my peers, advice on how to process and manage my emotions, but never a conversation about my mother’s experiences or the emotional conflict that was lit in me.
+Through therapy, I got help with my relationships with my peers, and advice on how to process and manage my emotions, but never a conversation about my mother’s experiences or the emotional conflict that was lit in me.

-I didn’t even mention my conversations with mom to a therapist until some time after my father died.
+I didn’t even mention my conversations with my mom to a therapist until some time after my father died.

 While it was the stress caused by his behaviors and our relationship that brought out my FND symptoms(FND is trauma and stress-responsive, but is a neurological condition, not psychological), I suspect the seeds were planted when mom unintentionally overshared about her own experiences.